-In July 2003, the Pennsylvania Autism Task Force was convened by the Pennsylvania Department of Public Welfare.
+In July 2003, the Pennsylvania Autism Task Force was convened by the Pennsylvania Department of Human Services.
 More than 250 families, clinicians, educators and administrators from around the Commonwealth met to share their personal experiences and professional expertise in order to define a continuum of appropriate services for individuals living with Autism Spectrum Disorders (ASD) across the lifespan, and their families.

 Over the course of 18 months, the Autism Task Force examined Pennsylvania’s existing service delivery system and developed key recommendations for improving the organization, financing, and delivery of services and treatment for people living with autism.